DAP-Lab/hindustani_raga_dataset_processing/README.md

 The main steps in pitch extraction were:

 1) Parselmouth pitch extraction at 10 ms intervals on source-separated audio using the above parameter values
-1) Linear Interpolation of silences less than 400 ms
+2) Linear Interpolation across silent or unvoiced intervals of duration less than 400 ms

 The code for these steps is present in the file extract\_pitch\_contours.py